lionel-panhaleux/krcg-api/README.md

 And a few other features, including:

+-   search decks in the TWDA, by cards, dates, author and number of players
 -   deck list format conversion
 -   retrieving a decklist from an Amaranth share URL
 -   card name completions